techacharya/Cources/linux/theory/installation/dvd-iso-usb.md

 ![Language Selection](../../images/installation/lang-selection.png)

 Select the appropriate *_language_* and *_language country_* of your choice or requirement and click on **_Continue_**.
 At the next step you will see the **_Installation Summary_** where, you can configure everything according to your need.
 Such as **_Software Selection_**, **_Partition Creation_** and so on. <br>
-Installation is controlled by anaconda and provide **_tmux_** terminal multiplexer to show several windows.
-It can be used display logs, troubleshooting issues, ect.

 ![Installation Summary](../../images/installation/installation-summary.png)
 To create partition as per your need click on